gekkota-os/SDK/bootstrap App/examples/README.md

-# Examples of boostrap App
+# Examples of bootstrap App

-Here are some examples of boostrap App.
+Here are some examples of bootstrap App.
 ## detection-hid
 This App is an example of using HID Detection.
 ## example1